pact-foundation/docs.pact.io/docs/pact_broker/publishing_and_retrieving_pacts.md

 ## Publishing

+### Publish using the Pact client in your language

+All of the Pact client libraries should have an API to allow you to publish pacts directly through that API.
+If your implementation is missing this feature, please raise an issue.

 ### Publish using CLI tools

-The recommended way to publish pacts are to use the [CLI tools](https://github.com/pact-foundation/pact-ruby-standalone/releases) which make administration a breeze:
+The recommended way to publish pacts if you can't do so through your Pact client library, is to use the [CLI tools](/pact_broker/pact_broker_client_cli) which make administration a breeze:

 ```text
 pact-broker publish --consumer-app-version 1.0.0 --broker-base-url https://dius.pact.dius.com.au --broker-token SomeToken /path/to/pacts/consumer-provider.json --tag master